gallenc/opennms-es-rest/README.md

     file:/home/admin/.m2/repository@snapshots@id=localrepo
 ~~~~

-open karaf command prompt using
+Open the karaf command prompt using
 ~~~~
 ssh -p 8101 admin@localhost

 (or ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no if no host checking wanted)
 ~~~~

-to install the feature in karaf use
+To install the feature in karaf use

 ~~~~